 Gedcom Publisher's GEDCOM reader has many general-purpose processing options.
 A mix of general-purpose and application-specific configuration options associate processing rules with GEDCOM sequences.
-That means, for example, a processing option may be applied to GEDCOM files from multiple applications.
+That means, for example, shared logic may be applied to GEDCOM files from different applications.

 For information about how Gedcom Publisher processes GEDCOM files written by certain applications, click one of the links below.